NZ Recommend Majors

 In New Zealand, studying accounting focuses on understanding financial conditions and analysing financial information that can support business planning and decision-making.

-Most universities provide courses based on essential areas of corporate accounting operations, including accounting standards, taxation, and financial statements used by companies in New Zealand and around the world.
+Most universities offer accounting courses in New Zealand based on key areas of corporate accounting operations, including accounting standards, taxation, and financial statements used by companies locally and globally.

-To register as a Chartered Accountant in New Zealand, students must complete an approved program, practical training, and pass the required professional examinations.
-After completing these requirements, graduates can work as a CA (Chartered Accountant) or CPA (Certified Practising Accountant).
+To become a Chartered Accountant in New Zealand, students must complete an approved programme, practical training, and required professional examinations.
+After meeting these requirements, graduates can work as a CA (Chartered Accountant) or CPA (Certified Practicing Accountant).

 Study pathways